fetis/30-seconds-of-angular/snippets/ng-content.md

 ---

 # Content
-With ng-content **ng-content** you can pass any elements to a component.
+With  `ng-content` you can pass any elements to a component.
 This simplifies creating reusable components.

 ```typescript